 He is said to have had a number of wives, the most popular 2 are the Nepalese princess Bhrikuti (Balsa Kongjo) and the Chinese princess Wencheng (Gyasa Kongjo), both of whose influences are involved in the introduction of Buddhism to Tibet, Jokhang temple in Lhasa was built under Bhrikuti’s instructions facing towards her hometown, and Ramoche Temple under Wencheng’s.

 But he never stopped expanding and ruling over all the territories under his command, therefore he became the originator of the Tibetan Empire.
-Tibetan Empire, between the 7th to the 9th century, from the time of Songtsen Gampo the power of the empire gradually increased over a diverse terrain.
+Tibetan Empire, between the 7th to the 9th century, from the time of Songtsen Gampo the power of the empire gradually increased over diverse terrain.
 By the reign of the emperor Ralpachen, in the opening years of the 9th century, it controlled territories extending from the Tarim basin to the Himalayas and Bengal, and from the Pamirs to what is now Chinese provinces of Gansu and Yunnan.

 In around 637, after a flood in Yarlung Valley, the emperor decided to build a palace on Mt.
 Potalaka or Red Hill in Lhasa and named it the Red Palace or Potala Palace.
-During his reign, not only did the emperor unified the several Tibetan kingdoms, he also introduced Buddhism in Tibet for the first time from India and invented Tibetan scripts with the help of Thonmi Sambhota.
+During his reign, not only did the emperor unified the several Tibetan kingdoms, but he also introduced Buddhism in Tibet for the first time from India and invented Tibetan scripts with the help of Thonmi Sambhota.
 It was later believed that he was a manifestation of Avalokiteshvara, Songtsen Gampo is also the first of 3 Dharma Kings of Tibet.
 The birth of Songtsen Gampo is still to be pinpointed, his death, according to the Tibetan Annals, happened in 649, his tomb is in the Chongyai Valley near Yarlung.

 Tibetan Empire started to decline slowly after Songtsen Gampo, disintegrating one by one, eventually coming to an end with the assassination of the last emperor of Tibet, Langdarma in 841.
-However, there were some great emperors before the Era of Fragmentation who contributed the Tibetan Empire with great things.
+However, there were some great emperors before the Era of Fragmentation who contributed to the Tibetan Empire with great things.

 In 755, Trisong Detsen’s reign started, he was the 37th emperor of Tibet and the second in the Three Dharma Kings, the emperor played a pivotal role in the introduction of Buddhism to Tibet and the establishment of the Nyingma or “Ancient” school of Tibetan Buddhism.
 He also set up the first community for Tibetan Buddhist monks in the Yarlung valley